 “We had a choice to make: we could either stand by and watch the decline of our downtown core, or we could roll up our sleeves and get to work,” says Monique Simard, Chair of the Quartier des Spectacles Partnership.
 “Our mission was more important than ever in 2020, and our team has redoubled its efforts to create a participatory, welcoming, and creative route within the framework of public health guidelines.”

-The initiative’s summer schedule, from July through October, focused on an infrastructure of safe, socially-distanced public squares that supported local businesses and restaurants, infused with inspiration from Montreal-based artists, designers, performers, and collectives.
+The initiative’s summer schedule, from July through October, is focused on an infrastructure of safe, socially-distanced public squares that support local businesses and restaurants, and is infused with inspiration from Montreal-based artists, designers, performers, and collectives.
 As a result, the summer featured an abundance of animation courtesy of more than 150 musicians, dancers, actors, street artists, circus performers, and improv artists who illuminated the pedestrian zones and public squares.

 “A recent survey revealed that visitors thoroughly enjoyed the temporary public squares and performances that brought life to the downtown area in the summer months, and we hope to replicate those successes throughout winter,” explains Simard.
 “With this very special edition of Luminothérapie, we’re inviting people to come and feel the magic of an essential winter event that celebrates the immense talent of our local artists, in a unique and luminous setting.”